thoth-station/thoth-station.github.io/_j/cve_warning.md

 resolved version.

-If a project has a large number of vulnerabilities reported, it might indicate a possible future vulnerability disclosures.
+If a project has a large number of vulnerabilities reported, it might indicate possible future vulnerability disclosures.
 It might worth to keep an eye on the application that uses the given project and be additionally guided with respect to security.
 See Thoth's [security advisories](http://thoth-station.ninja/recommendation-types) for more info.